PIA-Group/epibox/README.md

 # EpiBOX

-This package is complementary to the mobile app EpiBOX (available at [EpiBOX](https://github.com/anascacais/rPiInterface)).
+EpiBOX was developed as a way to enable researchers to escalate their data collection process by leveraging the human resources available.
+By providing a versatile, discreet, user-friendly and open-source system, operated through a mobile application, we hope to provide a collaboration tool for the acquisition of biosignals.

-Designed for use with Raspberry Pi, it acts as an autonomous recording unit - allowing for sensor connectivity and data storage.
+Designed for use with a Raspberry Pi due to its unobtrusive design (but usable with any Linux device), it acts as an autonomous recording unit - allowing for sensor connectivity and data storage.
 EpiBOX mobile app provides the user interaface and the near-real time visualization of the data.

 Currently, EpiBOX supports BITalino-based equipments allowing for the recording, storage and visualization of up to 12 channels simmultaneously.
-Nevertheless, this package can be easily integrated with other sensors, as long as a python API is provided!
+Nevertheless, this package can be easily integrated with other sensors, as long as a Python API is provided!

+## Requirements

+ - This Python package is complementary the mobile app EpiBOX (available at [EpiBOX](https://github.com/anascacais/epibox_app));
+ - It also requires a Raspberry Pi set up as a wireless access point and MQTT broker in order to ensure communication between the mobile app and the recording unit (RPi itself or another Linux device).

 ## Installation